rharper2/Juqst.jl/README.md

     hadamard(t::Tableau,qubit,true) # hadamard as before, but show output

-**NOTE! that these commands alter the state passed into them.
-I have broken Julia convention which requires functions with side effects to be written thus - hadamard!(state,qubit), rather hadamard!(qubit) alters a globally defined variable, called state.**
+**NOTE that these commands alter the state passed into them.
+I have broken Julia convention which requires functions with side effects to be written thus - hadamard!(state,qubit), however I think it is clear enough, it is after all the intended use of the function.**

 ## Arbitrary cliffords